verrazzano/docs/content/en/docs/networking/security/net-security.md

 - Verrazzano Console
 - WebLogic Kubernetes Operator

-Some of these components, have mesh-related details that are worth noting.
+Some of these components, have mesh-related details that are worth noting, as described in the following sections.

 ### NGINX
 The NGINX Ingress Controller listens for HTTPS traffic, and provides ingress into the cluster.
 NGINX is